graze/monolog-extensions/README.md

 **Version:** *1.0.0*<br/>

-This library supplies additional log handlers, formatters and processors for use with Monolog.
+This library supplies additional log handlers, formatters and processors for use with [Monolog][monolog].
 The intention is to make use of the library internally with the aim to eventually submit relevant parts to Monolog core.<br/>
 It can be installed in whichever way you prefer, but we recommend [Composer][packagist].